What is a carabiners gate opening?

 Bottom Line

 Gate opening is less important than how the carabiner feels in your hand and how you can operate the carabiner in a clipping situation.
-This is because the body shapenose design, and shape of the basket can completely change the feel and usability.
+This is because the carabiner body shapenose design, and shape of the basket can completely change the feel and usability.
+Given two carabiners that acted the same otherwise, we’d choose the carabiner with the larger gate.

 That being said, you will want a larger gate opening if you want to use the carabiner to hold lots of webbing or rope, such as in an anchor situation.
-For anchors, a small gate opening can slow you down and become a source of intense frustration if your systems aren’t highly refined.
-Clearance is king.
+For anchors, a small gate opening can slow you down and become a source of intense frustration, and in this case, higher clearance would make for a much nicer experience.

-Adding bias towards a larger gate opening is a fantastic option once you’ve narrowed down your choice to a few similar carabiners and need to determine which one is the best.
+Adding bias towards a larger gate opening is a fantastic option once you’ve narrowed down your choice to a few similar carabiners and need to tip the scale towards choosing the best carabiner for your needs.

 Share